jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 _Alternative_

-Now that we have introduced some nomenclature, we can introduce Alternative functors as _giving an applicative context a monoidal structure_.
+Now that we have introduced some terminology, we can introduce Alternative functors as _giving an applicative context a monoidal structure_.
 ```haskell
 class Applicative f => Alternative f where
     empty :: f a